kalekundert/bind_dna/notebook/20191219_anneal_linker_n_with_salt/anneal_linker_n_with_salt.rst

   the pixels in each lane, I see that A == D >= B2 > B1 > C1 == C2.
 This makes
   sense: B1 should have 0.65x (check that number) the amount of RNA in B2, due to the pipetting error I made, and this is about what I see.
-C1 and C2 should have 0.25x the amount of DNA in the other lanes, because they were 40 µL reactions rather than 10 µL, and this is again what I see.
+C1 and C2 should have 0.25x the amount of RNA in the other lanes, because they were 40 µL reactions rather than 10 µL, and this is again what I see.
 Note that I can't compare to the mRNA control lane, because it's saturated.